 Scale is On

 Or, how to stretch something in a single direction...
 Just pull one corner handle when you have something selected.
 Boom.
+Put a second finger on-screen to lock the aspect ratio.

 Moving two fingers in a rotating motion (clockwise or counterclockwise) will rotate the selection.
 The HUD will show the relative rotation angle to the last time you rotated.